samikeijonen/munsa-lite/README.md

 Munsa Lite is a minimal theme for creative people like photobloggers and artists.
 It has a clean and fresh responsive design.

-It has [Munsa "Pro" version](https://foxland.fi/downloads/munsa/). available with more features
+It has [Munsa "Pro" version](https://foxland.fi/downloads/munsa/) available with more features.

 ## Documentation